 Santiago de Chile

-Telephone: (56 2) 2550 3500
+Phone: (56 2) 2550 3500

-Facsimile: (56 2) 2550 3560
+Fax: (56 2) 2550 3560

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-If you are unable to contact the Embassy in a consular emergency, you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.